 Triptodur: 22.5 mg (1 ea) [contains polysorbate 80]

 - Gonadotropin Releasing Hormone Agonist

 Triptorelin is an agonist analog of gonadotropin releasing hormone (GnRH) and causes suppression of ovarian and testicular steroidogenesis due to decreased levels of LH and FSH with subsequent decrease in testosterone (male) and estrogen (female) levels.
 After chronic and continuous administration, usually 2 to 4 weeks after initiation, a sustained decrease in LH and FSH secretion occurs.
-When used for ART, prevents premature LH surge in women undergoing controlled ovarian hyperstimulation.
+When used for assisted reproductive technologies (ART), prevents premature LH surge in women undergoing controlled ovarian hyperstimulation.

 Vd: 30 to 33 L

 Unknown; unlikely to involve CYP; no known metabolites